libeanim/inkdrop-admonition/README.md

 ```
 ![Picture of an abstract spoiler admonition](https://github.com/libeanim/inkdrop-admonition/raw/master/docs/images/abstract-spoiler.png)

- _As soon as you make a "normal" admonition collapsible the title becomes mandatory._
+ _As soon as one makes a "normal" admonition collapsible the title becomes mandatory._

 ### Complex Content

-You can add any kind of markdown content inside of an adminition, e.g.:
+You can add any kind of markdown content inside of an admonition, e.g.:

 ```
 [[note | Note]]